 I entered law to pursue social justice, yet I had trouble finding clothing that fit my values, vocation, and aesthetic.
 Working on human and labor rights issues around the globe enabled me to understand how complex and harmful the global garment industry can be.
 The collapse of Rana Plaza in Bangladesh was a turning point in global consciousness, prompting consumers to investigate the industry and demand better.
 It also propelled me to deeply ponder the best way to integrate my love of great style and passion for human rights.
-I felt blessed to work directly with Bangladeshis who were Rana Plaza first responders as the founding Board member of CriticaLink, and as my life evolved I could no longer fight the pull to create the type of clothing I had sought for a decade.
+I felt blessed to work directly with Bangladeshis who were Rana Plaza first responders as the founding Board President of CriticaLink, and as my life evolved I could no longer fight the pull to create the type of clothing I had sought for a decade.

 Never one to accept that something can’t be done, I refused to believe the status quo has to be the future.
 When I voiced my desire for more socially conscious apparel options I also found I was not alone.
 All of my friends wanted to build a socially conscious wardrobe, they just didn’t know how.
 These conversations also shared another common theme: limited options for well-fitting, flattering, and stylish clothing at an affordable price.
 The market hadn’t yet caught up to our desire for something better.
 It was still far too hard for us to make clothing purchases that value the people who work in our supply chain and their communities.
 The garment industry remained the second worst polluting industry in the world.

 I started to see a number of fantastic socially conscious brands popping up, yet sustainable fashion wasn’t mainstream…yet.
 I believed the industry could do better by both those who make clothing and those who then wear it.
 And Maven Women was born.

 Here I am road testing one of the first samples to determine fit and style edits, wear testing a maternity and breastfeeding design which caused me to change the fabric, and welcoming my son into the world.